National Museum of Korea, 137, Seobinggo-ro, Yongsan-gu, Seoul Yongsan-gu Seoul

 National Museum of Korea

-This bell forms a graceful flowing curve from the shoulder, and a straight line from the middle to the base, with three bands around the trunk and two bands around the base with a long inscription stating its origin.This bell is considered as the most valuable heritage even though it has been slightly damaged in shape and sound quality after undergoing war disasters.
+This bell forms a graceful flowing curve from the shoulder, and a straight line from the middle to the base, with three bands around the trunk and two bands around the base, and bears a long inscription stating its origin.

 This bell is considered one of the most valuable heritages whose actual date of production is known, despite having been slightly damaged - in terms of its shape and sound quality - by two fires.